dpsolve26/dpsolve26.github.io/cfp.md

 ## Submission Types

-We solicit two types of submissions:

-*   **Full Papers:** Original research papers (up to 15 pages).
-*   **Abstracts:** Short papers describing ongoing work or position statements (up to 4 pages).
+We solicit extended abstracts submissions (2–3 pages) that may include.

+* Presentations of previously published conference or journal work that has not appeared at CP (e.g., CPAIOR, journal, etc.);
+* Descriptions of work in progress, in the style of INFORMS abstracts;
+* Presentations of a tool related to Dynamic Programming (DP).

-All submissions will be peer-reviewed by the program committee.
-Accepted papers will be presented at the workshop.
+All submissions will be reviewed by the program committee to make sure they are alligned with the workshop topic.
+Accepted ones will be presented at the workshop.

 For details on how to submit, please see the [Submission page](./submission).